-Stranded On A Desert Island: The Ultimate Team-Building Exercise
+Stranded On A Desert Island: A Desert Island Team Building Activity

 The desert island activity is a popular team-building exercise used in workshops.

-This can also be a great team-building activity when used within the following instantly available training course material.
+This can also be a great team-building activity used within editable training courses.

-Although we may think that it’s just a bit of fun the purpose of this activity is to improve teamwork, problem-solving, and communication skills.
+Although we may think that it’s just a bit of fun, this activity aims to improve teamwork, problem-solving, and communication skills.

 It requires participants to imagine they are stranded on a desert island and must choose items that are most crucial for survival.